-Welcome to this edition of the Queen's Handbook, focused on the BTh course of which you are a part.
-In this booklet you will find an overview of the course, with descriptions of each module and the order in which they should be attempted.
-You will find a rationale for the way the course is delivered and details of the resources that are open to you as a member of the Queen's Community.
+The Handbook describes the course in some detail, giving an overview of the modules offered this year.
+You will find a rationale for the way the course is delivered and details of the resources that are open to you as a member of Queen's College.
 You will see how modules are assessed and credits awarded and how, in due course, awards are claimed.
-Whether you are embarking on the course in a spirit of discernment or whether as a selected person for ministerial training of some kind, I hope you will find it a challenging but rewarding, exciting and liberating experience to be part of a local group using this course.
+I particularly commend to you the "Appendix: Study Skills for Distance Learners" at the end of the Handbook.